Carding or Combing Wool; goodbye slubs

 img_1313Gather puffs and stack some onto your wool combs.

-NOTE: Though I removed it for photos, I do clamp my combs to the counter.
+NOTE: Though I haven’t attached it yet, I do clamp my combs to the counter.
 I have tried smaller, non-clamping combs but greatly prefer the security of a clamp and my hands free to work the fiber.
 Clamped combs also prevent wicked sharp teeth hitting your body (yup, done that) and provides stronger leverage when removing stubborn tangles.

 Comb at least 3 or 4 passes ~ vertical & horizontal~ because if you don’t do this before pulling thru the diz, the ‘puffs’ later want to separate like flakes of a croissant.
 So, comb back & forth to adhere the wool fiber together.
 After diz-pulling your combed wool off teeth, give it a slight twist and roll around your hand, tucking the end thru middle to create a bun.
 Set aside to spin later.